Judiciousmurich/RapB.ai/README.md

 | Libraries   | LangChain, Pandas, Transformers  |

 # Implementation
-Data Collection: Gather German and English lyrics datasets.
+1.Data Collection: Gather German and English lyrics datasets.

-Model Fine-tuning: Fine-tune LLMs on the dataset.
+2.Model Fine-tuning: Fine-tune LLMs on the dataset.

-Database Integration: Connect a vector database to the LLM.
+3.Database Integration: Connect a vector database to the LLM.

-Testing: Evaluate the RAG architecture’s performance.
+4.Testing: Evaluate the RAG architecture’s performance.